Skip to main content

 AWSAR is founded

-Social entrepreneurs and University of Delhi students come together, inspired by a shared conviction that opportunity transforms lives.
+Social entrepreneurs and University of Delhi students establish AWSAR with a vision to create opportunities.
 First community education work begins in East Delhi.

 2002

-AWSAR is registered in Delhi under the Societies Registration Act.
-The organisation receives support under CAPART's Starter Package to Young Professionals Scheme, Ministry of Rural Development, Government of India.
+Registered under the Societies Registration Act, Delhi.
+Receives support under CAPART's Starter Package to Young Professionals Scheme, Ministry of Rural Development.

 2004–10

-AWSAR expands into child protection, CHILDLINE-linked services (1098), women's empowerment, health, livelihoods, and community development.
-Partnerships grow with DLF Foundation, Naandi Foundation, ERM India, NIPCCD, and government ministries.
+AWSAR expands into child protection, CHILDLINE services (1098), women's empowerment, health, livelihoods, and community development.
+Partnerships grow with DLF Foundation, Naandi Foundation, ERM India, and government ministries.

 2010–18